release-engineering/greenwave/docs/index.rst

 gating points in a software delivery pipeline, based on test results stored in `ResultsDB`_ and waivers stored in `WaiverDB`_.

+**Gating** serves as a way to stop broken or non-compliant builds (RPM, container image, module, compose…) from getting shipped to customers or getting through other gating points (for example tagging a build as stable).

 .. toctree::
    :maxdepth: 2
    :caption: Contents: